adrianva/python-sockets/README.md

 To run a client do the following:

 - Open a terminal.
-- Go to the projecet directory: `cd /path/to/project/`
+- Go to the project directory: `cd /path/to/project/`
 - Type the following command: `python client.py <server_ip> <server_port>`.
 For example, `python client.py localhost 5000`.
 - If the connection is sucessful, the client should receive the following message from the server: